 The word "if" sets up the indirect question that is embedded in this declarative sentence.
 The purpose of this sentence is to report that he asked something,

-it is not to ask the question "Do you want to go to the show?".
+it is not to ask the question "Do you still want to go to the show?".

-When you want an answer to a question, it's crucial to ask it directly in your writing or speaking, instead of creating an indirect question like "I was wondering if you could buy me dinner."
+When you want an answer to a question, it's crucial to ask it directly in your writing or speaking, instead of creating an indirect question like this.
 While your meaning may still be clear, it is a little rambling and not technically an interrogative sentence.

-To eliminate confusion, begin a question with a verb and end it with a question mark to make sure you have really made an interrogative sentence.
-These direct questions will help lead you to the answers that you seek in the most straightforward manner.
+To eliminate confusion, begin a question with a question word or verb and end it with a question mark to make sure you have really made an interrogative sentence.
+These direct questions will lead you to the answers you seek in the most straightforward manner.